 For many couples, their pets are like their children (I’ll admit, I sometimes pamper my two cats more than my husband).
 Including your pet in your wedding can be a wonderful experience and many couples who have tied the knot wouldn’t have done it any other way – no matter what species, dog, cat, horse, even chickens!
 When man’s best friend becomes the groom’s best man, it’s a beautiful thing, but as a pet owner you’ll know that however consistent they may be at home, they can still be somewhat of a wildcard at an event.
 It is important to think about how you want to include them.
 Read on for some tips and inspiration for incorporating that furry family member into your special day.

 Many couples include their pet in the wedding party – typically dogs.
 If your dog will happily sit there among the other groomsmen or bridesmaids for 20 minutes, or however long your ceremony is going to be then this is a very meaningful way to include them.
-But there still needs to be someone on “dog duty.”
+But there still needs to be someone on “dog duty”.
 Preferably someone either sitting in the front row who can easily reach them (depending on the venue you might be required to have them on a leash) or one of the humans in the wedding party to stand with them.
+For more ideas, check out this guide about creating pet friendly weddings.

 You could have your pet walk down the aisle as a ring bearer (you may want to have a faux set of rings tied to their collar) or carry a small sign around their neck that says “here comes the bride.”
 Just make sure the sign doesn’t interfere with their movement when they walk.